 Max Sauze Cassiopeia Pendant Lamp

-Materials: Metal (galvanized iron) frame with anodized aluminium slats.
+Materials: Metal (galvanised iron) frame made of thick iron wire.
+Curved anodised aluminium slats.
 Bakelite socket.

 Chain Length: 60 cm / 23.62’’